-Exchange for Change is an interactive initiative by Routes 2 Roots (R2R) and The Citizens Archive of Pakistan (CAP) that aims at improving relationships between school students in India and Pakistan.
+Exchange for Change is an interactive initiative by Routes 2 Roots (R2R) and The Citizens Archives of Pakistan (CAP) that aims at improving relationships between school students in India and Pakistan.
 The program seeks to help students across borders realize that dialogue is not just possible but sustainable too.
 Through cross-cultural communication we have realized that students can have a clearer understanding of their history, culture and life styles.
 Such interaction will in turn lead to a positive change and eliminate cultural misconceptions and inter-generational conflict.

 First round of Exchange for Change 2010-2012 - In first round of Exchange for Change, 2400 students participated from 10 schools in 4 cities of India and Pakistan (Delhi, Mumbai, Lahore and Karachi)

 Second round of Exchange for Change 2012-2013 - 3500 students participated from 17 schools across 6 cities (Karachi, Rawalpindi, Lahore, Delhi, Chandigarh and Mumbai).

-Third round of Exchange for Change 2013-2015 - This third round of Exchange for Change initiative is set to be the biggest with 5000 students from 31 schools in 7 cities across the two countries making it the worlds largest Oral Histories Exchange for Change program (Delhi, Mumbai, Dehradun, Lahore, Karachi , Islamabad and Rawalpindi).
+Third round of Exchange for Change 2013-2015 - This third round of Exchange for Change initiative is set to be the biggest with 5000 students from 31 schools in 7 cities across the two countries was the biggest, making it the world's largest Oral Histories Exchange for Change program (Delhi, Mumbai, Dehradun, Lahore, Karachi , Islamabad and Rawalpindi).

 Fourth Round of Student Exchange Program 2015-16 - A challenging year for the continuation of Exchange for Change as funding dried up with the result that the partner NGO in Pakistan could not continue with the program.
 Seeing the success of the program and the impact it had on both sides it was important to continue and hence Routes 2 Roots went ahead on their own to make sure the program went ahead uninterrupted.

 Fifth Round of Student Exchange Program 2016-17 - The program continued successfully and 50 students from Pakistan visited India as part of the physical exchange in June 2017.